Benny and Words For Yesterday

 For Bassett, his path to becoming a professional musician involved one of these defining life moments.
 Not too long ago Benny was a lawyer in Chicago, Illinois.
 After several years playing music in the Chicago scene, he found himself as the co-leader of a Chicago band called Vintage Blue.
 They found some success in commercial radio, and on the summer festival scene, playing various Chicago street festivals, and two slots at Milwaukee’s Summerfest; but he wanted more.
 Between 2015 and 2016, the band split, Benny turned his back on the legal profession, and he launched his solo career with his first EP “These Dreams”.
 Now, through this new album, Benny is refusing to let this new opportunity pass without speaking up.

-For two and half years, Benny has pursued the journey of a solo troubadour, logging over 200,000 miles, and close to 500 shows.
+For two and half years, Benny has pursued the journey of a solo troubadour, logging over 250,000 miles, and nearly 500 shows.
 While watching the odometer spin, behind the wheel of his tour SUV “Sally the Saturn”, Benny has had his fair share of missed opportunities, moments that escaped, and yes, mistakes.
 But that same pursuit, also brought him the inspiration for this collection of songs, which includes performances from Travis McNabb (Sugarland, Better Than Ezra) on drums, Kit Karlson (Stephen Kellogg & The Sixers) on keyboard, piano, organ, and Chip Johnson (Alternate Routes) on bass and guitar.
 The album was constructed, recorded, and produced by Karlson and Johnson at their studio in Gainesville, Virginia, called Alpine Red Studios.